Ectomobile: Creation and conception

 The repaired Ectomobile is named on-screen with the license plate shown reading "Ecto-1".
 The word Ectomobile was only used in the song "Cleaning Up The Town" from the film's soundtrack.
 The filmmakers planned to have the Ecto-1 painted black, but the color of the vehicle was changed to white when it was decided a black car would be too difficult to see during night scenes.
 Three cars have played the vehicle in the movies; the third 1959 Miller-Meteor was purchased after the second died during shooting of Ghostbusters II.
 The black Miller-Meteor seen at the beginning of the first movie was leased and used only for that scene and never converted for filming.

 The original Ecto-1 was restored by Sony for the release of Ghostbusters: The Video Game, and currently sits in front of Sony Picture's Ghost Corps building along with the 2016 Ecto-1.
 The Ecto-1A was originally scheduled to be restored along with the Ecto-1, but a lack in funds meant only Ecto-1 could be restored.
 The deteriorated car continued to sit at the Universal back lot for years.
 In 2019, the Ecto-1A was turned into one of two weathered versions of the Ecto-1 for the filming of Ghostbusters: Afterlife.
 It was later used for filming of Ghostbusters: Frozen Empire, particularly the scenes shot in New York.

 The Universal Studios "Spooktacular" stage show featured an Ectomobile replica built by a man from Tennessee.
 The Universal Studios Ecto-1 Replica was sold at the Barrett-Jackson auto auction in Scottsdale Arizona on January 22, 2010, for $80,000.
 Another replica was made by Peter Mosen and bought by George Barris.
 Yet another replica currently resides at Historic Auto Attractions museum in Roscoe, Illinois.

+The official designation was found within the contents of the Ghostbusters (comics), specifically Vol. 1) #7 VF on page 19.